-From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere.
+From separation anxiety at bedtime to welcoming a new baby, toddler sleep regression can come out of nowhere.
 Discover tips to help your child.

 Why is your toddler fighting sleep all of a sudden?
-Why does he insist on sleeping in your bed every night?
+Why does she insist on sleeping in your bed every night and use stall tactics to delay bedtime?
 And where has your “good sleeper” gone?

-Toddlers hit many milestones during this stage, including those that aren’t so obvious.
-They might develop separation anxiety at night or a new fear of the dark.
+Toddlers hit many developmental milestones during this stage, including those that aren’t so obvious.
+They might develop a sudden separation anxiety at bedtime or a fear of the dark.
 Testing limits and learning appropriate ways to communicate and behave are common at this stage, too.

-All these changes can disrupt your toddler’s sleep, even if she had been sleeping like a champ all this time.
+All these changes can disrupt your child’s sleep, even if she had been sleeping like a champ all this time.

 Thankfully, you don’t have to “wait it out” and hope it passes.
-In fact, not doing anything might enable the very habits that could be contributing to her interrupted sleep (like letting her sleep in your bed).
+Not doing anything might enable the very habits that could be contributing to these sleep disruptions (like letting him sleep in your bed).

-Take a look at these top tips I and many moms have found to be most effective at handling the toddler sleep regression.
-Hopefully they work for you as well:
+Take a look at these tips that have helped me during the toddler sleep regression.
+Hopefully, they work for you as well:

 1. Create a fun, safe sleep environment

-Struggling to convince your toddler to sleep in his own bed, much less his own room?
+Struggling to convince your toddler to sleep in his big-kid bed, much less his own room?
 Start by creating an inviting sleep environment.

-Get new bedding and pillows with his favorite characters.
-Give him a special lovey (my kids love this kind) to sleep with, or even a new toddler bed to replace the crib.
-Install a night light in case he’s afraid of the dark (and so that he doesn’t trip on things if he roams the room).
+Get a new blanket and pillows with his favorite characters.
+Give him a special lovey (my kids love this kind) to sleep with for comfort and reassurance, or even a new toddler bed to replace the crib.
+Install a night light in case he’s afraid of the dark (and so that he doesn’t trip if he roams the room).

 Free chapter: Interested in learning about teaching him to self-soothe?
-Join my newsletter and get a preview of How to Teach Your Baby to Self Soothe (works for toddlers, too!).
-This chapter is all about the mindset needed for successful self-soothing and helping him put himself to sleep:
+Get a preview of How to Teach Your Baby to Self Soothe (works for toddlers, too!).
+This chapter is all about the mindset needed for successful self-soothing and helping him put himself to sleep.
+You’ll also get my newsletters, which parents say they LOVE:

 2. Don’t enable habits you don’t like

-It starts off well enough: you hold your ground, despite the sleep deprivation, as your toddler demands that she can’t sleep in her room.
+It starts well enough.
+You hold your ground as your toddler demands that she can’t sleep in her room.
 Except after the 15th time of walking her back, you can’t take it anymore and relent to her sleeping in your bed.

 Turns out this wasn’t a one-time thing, because come the next night, she’s back at it again.

 And so, the cycle continues.
-Now, waking up in the middle of the night and sleeping in your bed—no matter how much of a hassle it is—has become your new norm.
+Waking up in the middle of the night and sleeping in your bed—no matter how much of a hassle it is—has become your new norm.

-Her behavior starts off as a habit.
+Her behavior starts as a habit.
 And like any habit, it’s only reinforced with consistent repetition.
-The only way to break the cycle is to replace it with a new one, however difficult that interruption may be.
+The only way to break the cycle is to replace it with a new one, however difficult that may be at first.

 In other words, if you don’t want her sleeping in your bed, don’t allow her to.

-Yup, even if that means she throws a fit in her room, or that you close the door so she can’t get out.
-And yes, you’ll likely need to set aside a few nights, knowing you’ll be up multiple times to reinforce sleeping in her room and checking in.
-But you’re breaking the habits you don’t want once and for all.
+Yup, even if that means she throws a fit in her room.
+And yes, you may need to set aside a few nights, knowing you’ll be up multiple times to reinforce sleeping in her room and checking in.
+But in the long run, you’re breaking the habits you don’t want to continue.

 A few tips to help:

-- Don’t linger too long—30 seconds at most is all you need.
+• Don’t linger too long—30 seconds at most is all you need to check on her.

-- Keep your check-ins calm and confident—she’ll model his behavior after yours.
+• Keep your check-ins calm and confident—she can model her behavior after yours.

 Learn whether transitioning to a toddler bed at 18 months can work for you.